-The best Bluetooth TV adapters let you pair wireless headphones and speakers to your TV with ease, giving you a convenient solution to a number of sound problems you might have when you watch TV.
+The best Bluetooth TV adapters give you a convenient fix to a number of sound problems you might have when you watch TV.
+Is the sound from your TV not loud enough?
+Connect a wireless speaker and put it right next to your chair.
 Is your partner complaining that you watch the TV too loud?
 Pair a Bluetooth TV adapter with some headphones and keep the sound to yourself.
-Is the sound from your TV not loud enough?
-Connect a wireless speaker and put it right next to your chair.
 Want to watch a late night movie without waking the kids?
 Headphones to the rescue for Mom and Dad.

 Bluetooth TV adapters come in a wide range of prices and types, with a few variations on design and abilities.
 Some also include receiver mode, which lets you send audio from your phone, tablet or computer; connect the adapter to a pair of wired headphones and you’ve got yourself Bluetooth headphones.